AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-22-COTS-Project-Bioinformatics-Analysis.md

 This script outputs files in the scratch `por-ever` directory that I made.

-Submitted job at 08:00 on March 3.
+Submitted job at 08:00 on March 3, finished on March 4.

-AH left off here on 3 March.

 Write a script to generate alignment stats.